Juniper/py-junos-eznc/README.md

 ## HELLO, WORLD

-The following is a quick "hello, world" example to ensure that the softare was installed correctly.
+The following is a quick "hello, world" example to ensure that the software was installed correctly.
 This code will simply connect to a device and display the known facts of the device, like serial-number, model, etc.

 ````python
 from pprint import pprint